crdant/gateway-route-service/README.md

 Gateway and it will prompt you to log in, then forward your traffic to the Greeter service.

+### Running on Pivotal Application Service

+I've created the manifests to deploy the Microservices and a couple of scripts to simplify creating the supporting infrastructure.
+You'll need to use your own PCF foundation in order to access Pivotal Single Sign-On, since it's not available on Pivotal Web Services.
+More detail instructions to follow.

 ## TLS

 I use [Let's Encrypt](https://letsencrypt.org) and a wildcard